waseem/weather-forecaster/README.md

   - Accepting the address as an input.
 - `Geocoding::Service` is responsible for:
   - Retrieving the latitude, longitude, country code, and postal code of the provided address after geocoding.
 (1 request/second; see limitation below)
+- `OpenWeatherMap::Service` is responsible for:
+  - Calling the open weather map API to retrieve the current forecast.
+- `OpenWeatherMap::Forecast` is a wrapper object to easily store and pass around the forecast.

 ## Assumptions